Gender Identity and Diversity: Information for Parents and Caregivers

 True Selves online support for Gen‑X and Y youth and young adults.

 World Professional Association for Transgender Health, is a professional organization devoted to the understanding and treatment of gender identity disorders.

 How to Respect a Transsexual Person

-Authors: Written by the Mental Health Information Committee of the Children’s Hospital of Eastern Ontario (CHEO) and Dr. Paul Fedoroff, Director of the Sexual Behaviours Clinic, Royal Ottawa Mental Health Centre.
+Authors: Written by the Mental Health Information Committee of the Children’s Hospital of Eastern Ontario (CHEO) in Ottawa, Ontario and Dr. Paul Fedoroff, Director of the Sexual Behaviours Clinic, Royal Ottawa Mental Health Centre.
 Special thanks to Dr. Margaret Lawson (CHEO), Dr. Steve Feder (CHEO), Marnie Potter (CHEO), Megan Green (Family Services à la famille Ottawa), Helma Seidl, Jake Pyne and the Gender Independent Children’s Project Advisory Committee (Rainbow Health Ontario) and Ernie Gibbs (Centretown Community Health Centre).